AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     const unaryFunction = (a) => console.log(a + 10); // Add 10 to the given argument and display the value
     ```

+16. ### What is an Unary operator

+    The unary(+) operator is used to convert a variable to a number.If the variable cannot be converted, it will still become a number but with the value NaN.
+Let's see this behavior in an action.

+    ```javascript
+    var x = "100";
+    var y = +x;
+    console.log(typeof x, typeof y); // string, number

+    var a = "Hello";
+    var b = +a;
+    console.log(typeof a, typeof b, b); // string, number, NaN
+    ```

-15. ### What is the currying function
+17. ### What is the currying function

     Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
 Currying is named after a mathematician **Haskell Curry**.
-By applying currying, a n-ary function turns it into a unary function.
+By applying currying, an n-ary function turns into a unary function.

     Let's take an example of n-ary function and how it turns into a currying function,